Bishop David Bard

 Bishop Bard received a BA from the University of Minnesota, Duluth in 1981; his Master of Divinity was earned at United Theological Seminary, Twin Cities 1984; and in 1994 he received a Ph.D. from Southern Methodist University with a focus on Christian ethics

-Bishop Bard has a wife, Julie, and three adult children.
+Bishop Bard has a wife, Julie, three adult children, and two grandchildren.
 In his free time, he enjoys music, reading, baseball, and walking outside.